JadeFritzGemarino/programming_journey_of_jade/README.md

 wannabe programmer guy

-this project is just for my satisfactio
+this project is just for my satisfaction